-i) MBS Continuously receives periodic information from its MUE & all MBS should synchronize with each other. ii) Condition check as if Interference > Threshold iii) perform cell partitioning: - cell center as well as cell edge area. iv) RBs which is free i.e. not in used by any interfering FBS/MBS & serving MBS/FBS that can be Reuse. v) Then perform adaptation process for above & check Interference is below threshold level then END process.
+i) MBS Continuously receives periodic information from its MUE & all MBS should synchronize with each other. ii) Condition check as if Interference > Threshold iii) Perform cell partitioning: - cell center as well as cell edge From the above equation we can calculate the SINR, area. iv) RBs which is free i.e. not in used by any interfering FBS/MBS & serving MBS/FBS that can be Reuse. v) Then perform adaptation process for above & check Interference is below threshold level then END process.